 - Account for all students and remain with them.

-- Ensure all students have required care and adult supervision.
+- Ensure all students have the required care and adult supervision.

 - Secure area for follow-up investigation if needed.

-- Together with First Aid attendant, complete an Accident Report
+- Together with the First Aid attendant, complete an Accident Report.

 School Administration will follow up as needed